Recent years have been full of uncertainties for everyone all over the world, despite that, doing business in Estonia has only got smoother and safer.

 Since March 2022, the legislation for VASPs in Estonia gotten a lot stricter due to the government noticing a very high risk for money laundering and terrorist financing activities and pushed efforts for the industry to become more transparent and secure.

-The Estonian IT infrastructure had its beginning in 2001 with X-Road, which was the country's ambition to create a centralised authorisation system, which will make data more accessible to the citizens, state officials and entrepreneurs.
-Since its success, X-Road is what laid the road to the country's current state of IT.
+The Estonian IT infrastructure had its beginning in 2001 with X-Road, which was the country’s ambition to create a centralized authorization system, which will make data more accessible to the citizens, state officials and entrepreneurs.
+Since its success, X-Road is what laid the road to the country’s current state of IT.

 Not only is Estonia the home for Fintech and blockchain companies, but it has also become a global hub for many e-commerce solutions and companies.

 According to Statista, overall revenue in eCommerce in the nation is projected to reach US$998.6 million by the end of 2022.
 This huge number is made possible by many e-commerce and international business enablers that offer improved security, confidence for customers of online businesses and the opportunity for international entrepreneurs to establish their own business in Estonia.

 In addition, e-commerce providers like Linnworks and Erply, which were born in our digital republic, have now turned into big international businesses that help to create websites for independent freelancers and small businesses.
 This adds even more value to the local e-commerce scene by enabling local and international entrepreneurs to establish their own stores that can sell various goods.

 Strategic location between Nordic, Baltic, EU, and CIS countries

 Estonia, with its accessible location in the Baltic countries, is the perfect strategic location for your company.

 Many big and small business owners may say that the nation offers great physical access to the Nordic, Baltic, Commonwealth of Independent States (CIS), and other European Union countries around it.
 Thus, improving trade within and outside of the EU borders.